-The principles involved in planning, implementing and evaluating developmentally appropriate curriculum for young children.
+This course studies the principles involved in planning, implementing and evaluating developmentally appropriate curriculum for young children.
 The course focuses on relationships among developmental theory, philosophy, and practice.
 Development of curriculum based on the needs and interests of young children including those who are culturally, linguistically, and ability diverse.
 The analysis of a wide range of early childhood curriculum models is emphasized.
+10 hours of supervised experience in a licensed early childhood program will be required during the semester.
+A current physical, TB test, background check and/or finger printing may be required.
 (1.2)